LUDzik77/ST-Tournament/README.md

 He can  also perform additional actions (upgrade units, build a worker etc.)

-At the end of a turn a player produce resources and units attack respective units on the opposite side
+At the end of a turn a player produces resources and units attack respective units on the opposite side:
- * top and bottom units attack the opponent economy
- if no unit present on  the opponent side of theboard
+ * top and bottom units attack the opponent economy (if no unit present on  the opponent side of the board)
- * unit on the center attack directly opponent base if no enemy unit on the center.
+ * unit on the center attack directly opponent base (if no enemy unit on the center)
+ * A player win the game when oponent's base is destroyed.

 As in the original game units have abilities.
  * Cloaked units can be attacked only if the detector is present on the board
  * Flying units can be attacked only by ranged units
- * Ultralisk has armour, Carrier builds interceptors etc
+ * Ultralisk has armour, Carrier builds interceptors etc.
- * Yes, now you can launch a NUKE  :rocket:  **nuclear launch detected**
+ * Yes, now you can launch a NUKE  :rocket:

-A player win the game when oponent's base is destroyed.

 ## Technology
 Game written in Python 3.